CatX711/GreetLang/GreetlangPlus.md

 <br />

 Picture this: you're tired, you're cranky, and you just can't bear the thought of writing another lengthy function.
 Enter Autofunc, the magical tool that lets you conjure up small, inline functions without the hassle of creating separate named monstrosities.
-It's like having a cheat code for coding!

 <br />

 But wait, there's more!
 With Autofunc, you can say goodbye to those never-ending lines of code.
 No more fussing over complex function structures that span the length of a football field.
-We're talking about short and sweet, my friend.
-Think of it as the "get-in-get-out" approach to coding.
-It's so simple, it's practically criminal!
+Yeah, short and sweet is the way to go- sorry Java developers...

 <br />
 <br />